StephaneFeniar/Lottery-BestCombination/README.md

 An introductive example explaining the methodology is available [here](https://github.com/StephaneFeniar/Lottery-BestCombination/blob/master/README.md)

-This lecture is higly recommended if you're not familliar with [Using ML To Pick Your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb).
+This lecture is highly recommended if you're not familliar with [Using ML To Pick Your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb).

 # Application to a real lottery: EuroMillions
 ![Let's pick the best numbers](http://i.imgur.com/bIOUoRB.png)